-- A. A person who is a student on any Connecticut State University campus who is found guilty of any of the following acts committed on any Connecticut State University campus or on property controlled by the University or University affiliates or in connection with off-campus University activities shall be subject to the maximum penalty of expulsion or any other penalty authorized herein. - 1.
-Academic Misconduct including all forms of cheating and plagiarism.
-Academic misconduct includes but is not limited to providing or receiving assistance in a manner not authorized by the instructor in the creation of work to be submitted for academic evaluation including papers, projects and examinations; and presenting, as one's own, the ideas or words of another person or persons for academic evaluation without proper acknowledgment. - 2.
-Actual or threatened physical assault or intentional or reckless injury to persons or property. - 3.
-Offensive or disorderly conduct which causes interference, annoyance, or alarm, or recklessly creates a risk thereof. - 4.
-Interfering with the freedom of any person to express his views, including invited speakers. - 5.
-Interference with entry into or exit from buildings or areas or with free movement of any person. - 6.
-Behavior or activities which endanger the safety of oneself or others.
+- A. A. person who is a student on any Connecticut State University campus who is found guilty of any of the following acts committed on any Connecticut State University campus or on property controlled by the university or university affiliates or in connection with off-campus university activities shall be subject to the maximum penalty of expulsion or any other penalty authorized herein. - Academic Misconduct including all forms of cheating and plagiarism.
+Academic misconduct includes but is not limited to providing or receiving assistance in a manner not authorized by the instructor in the creation of work to be submitted for academic evaluation including papers, projects and examinations; and presenting, as one's own, the ideas or words of another person or persons for academic evaluation without proper acknowledgment.